ethereumclassic/ECIPs/_specs/ecip-tabs.md

   + they will include high-balance txes with priority
 - if mining whales are capitalist pigs and the publicly represented capital is low, the game shifts significantly in favor of the rich (superlinear)
 - generally, we don't want anyone to have half or more of the public TABS value (because if that value is originally represented publicly, they could leave with it on their own fork and be competitive; same for difficulty) -->

-### -- WIP

-The race, as a _race_, is preserved, and proof-of-work still rate limits block production.

-Miners, working independently, are expected to sometimes produce blocks at the same time.
-Well, close enough to the same time to be competitive.
-Let's call this near-simultaneous.

-For ETH and ETC I expect this rate to be around 10\%.
-A number of variables are at play, among them network latency and target block interval.

-I'll assume from here on out that the rate of symmetric block production is 10%.
-This is slightly higher than uncle rates at ETH and ETC.

-### Hybrid Market Incentives

-Since a greater private TABS score will be advantageous _to some degree_, we expect a miner to be willing to buy (or hold) representations of capital.
-They might do this actively, by purchasing signed transactions from some venture, or they might do it passively, by discounting the gas price they charge for high-balance transactors.

-Beyond that, it starts to look like... economics, and I'd rather not fall any farther down that rabbit hole than I already am.

-It will be a free market experiment.

 ## Short-Term Finality Rate Increases